What is a SIEM?

 How is a SIEM deployed?

-An undersized SIEM.
-This always leads to an unpleasant experience.
-The system gets maxed out and may start moving slow or even dropping logs.
-When scoping a SIEM it is very important to have a good idea of the full list of assets you want to collect logs from.
-Working with a partner like Sedara can help you identify and prioritize log sources to while scoping for your SIEM to ensure this does not happen.
+An undersized SIEM always leads to an unpleasant experience.
+The system gets maxed out and starts moving slowly or even dropping logs.
+When scoping a SIEM it is important to have a good idea of the full list of assets you want to collect logs from.

 Although managing a SIEM is not rocket science, it still requires a certain set of expertise and a lot of time.
 Oftentimes, we see organizations purchase a SIEM without having a dedicated person to manage it.
-Without the expertise and attention, the SIEM sits and collects dust until one, or all, of a few things happen.
+Without the expertise and attention, the SIEM sits and collects dust until the following happens:

-- They have an audit and can’t get the right information out.
+- The organization has an audit and can’t get the right information out.
 This escalates to being stuck between a rock and a hard place with no option but to spend extra money on outside professional help that may not have been previously budgeted for.

-- They have a security incident that the SIEM produced an alarm for in real-time, but it was not investigated, and the incident becomes a larger and most costly issue than it should have been.
+- The organization has a security incident that the SIEM produced an alarm for in real-time, but it was not investigated, and the incident becomes a larger and most costly issue than it should have been.

 - The SIEM piles up alarms with a bunch of false positives and becomes overwhelming to try to keep up with.
 The technology gets blamed and dropped for an alternative, and the cycle repeats itself until proper expertise is brought in.

 Most organizations can’t afford to build out an internal 24x7x365 Security Operations Center (SOC).
 That is why many work with Managed Detection and Response (MDR) providers, like Sedara.